On the Carath\'eodory number for strong convexity: Introduction

 Below we give proofs of the theorems stated here.
-In Section \ref{section:infinite} we give a simple example of $K$ with an infinite Carath\'eodory number for strong convexity, compared to the example in \cite[Section 5]{holmsenkar2017}.
-Then in Section \ref{section:minkowski} we consider a related question of topological criteria for a convex compactum $A$ to be a Minkowski summand of a convex body $B$, giving a version of the corresponding result of \cite[Section 6]{holmsenkar2017}.
+In Section \ref{section:minkowski} we consider a related question of topological criteria for a convex compactum $A$ to be a Minkowski summand of a convex body $B$, giving a version of the results in \cite{goodey1982} and \cite[Section 6]{holmsenkar2017}.